tranquanghuy7198/chainforge-doc/docs/solana/3-interact-with-contract.md

 - **Solana IDL** (JSON format)
 - **Solana bytecode** (`.so` file)

-Navigate to [Contract Templates](https://tranquanghuy7198.github.io/chainforge/#/contract-templates) to add these artifacts.
+Navigate to [Contract Templates](https://tranquanghuy7198.github.io/kontraxhub/#/contract-templates) to add these artifacts.

 ### Method 2: Interact Only

 If you only need to interact with an existing Solana program, the Solana IDL is sufficient.

-Navigate to [Contract Explorer](https://tranquanghuy7198.github.io/chainforge/#/contracts) to register your program.
+Navigate to [Contract Explorer](https://tranquanghuy7198.github.io/kontraxhub/#/contracts) to register your program.

 ## Interaction Modes

-**_ChainForge_** provides two interaction modes to suit different use cases:
+**_KontraxHub_** provides two interaction modes to suit different use cases:

 ### Quick Mode